 I woke up super early every morning at sunrise (6am to be exact) to catch the city at its best and its most tranquil.
 Hiking up the steep hills was well worth it because the views of orange rooftops and the Duoro river are simply spectacular.
 If you want a true 360º view on the city, head to Clérigos Tower (what used to be a lighthouse) and be ready to climb 240 steps and work off all those pastries and Port.

-Azulejos – BEAUTIFUL BLUE HUES around the city
+Azulejos – Beautiful blue hues all around the city

 Most people who have any idea about Portugal know about or have seen its colorful ceramic tiles called azulejos.
 They are everywhere in Porto and they come in a range of designs, colors, and sizes.
 Originally, azulejos were brought to Portugal by the Moors in the 13th century.
 Azulejo means, ‘small polished stone’.
 I could have easily spent the entire 36 hours just tile hunting.
 If you’re into architecture and tiles then look no further than Porto and its pretty polished stones.